blackbhc/refactor/development-manual/development.md

     string-type key and a `ini::Value`-type value.
 The key of the hash table = section name + "\_" + key name of parameter in the ini file, where the space in the section name will be replaced by `_`.

+- class `para`: define the default value of some parameters, and update the value according the ini parameter file.

 ### `src/output`: define the `writer` class

 #### APIs